southalc/peers/README.md

 $elk_servers = peers::resource_by_param('elasticsearch', 'config.cluster.name', 'cluster-1')
 ```

-The functions default to the 'production' environment, but this can be passed to
+The functions default to the 'production' environment, but this can be overridden
-as a parameter.
-To repeat the above Elasticsearch query, but in the "test"
+by passing another parameter to the function.
+To repeat the last Elasticsearch
-environment:
+query, but in the "test" environment:
 ```
 $elk_servers = peers::resource_by_param('elasticsearch', 'config.cluster.name', 'cluster-1', 'test')
 ```